Is Your Legal Ops Technology Past-Proven and Future-Proofed?

 Are you being strategic or reactive?

-When Hyperion Research examined the factors compelling businesses to replace existing technologies, what were the reasons given for making technology changeovers?
+When Hyperion Global Partners examined the factors compelling businesses to replace existing technologies, what were the reasons given for making technology changeovers?

 Those included the availability of new features, age of the incumbent technology, the effort and costs to keep supporting it, and the increasing amount and complexity of the data it had to manage.